nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform.md

 ---
 The Nuxeo Platform provides a Search tab that enables you to browse and search the content of the Nuxeo Platform.
 This tab gives access to different searches to query the content of the application.

-*   [Default search]({{page page='default-search'}}) enables you to search on keywords, metadata and additional criteria such as the location in the application.&nbsp;
+*   [Default search]({{page page='default-search'}}) enables you to search on keywords, metadata and additional criteria such as the location in the application.
 *   [Quick search]({{page page='quick-search'}}) is a full-text search.
 Quick search is available from the top right corner of the screen.
 It provides suggestions of search results as you type your keywords.
 Note that this type of search can generate a lot of noise if you search for very generic keywords.
 *   [NXQL search]({{page space='nxdoc60' page='nxql'}}) enables you to query the content of the platform using Nuxeo query language, giving you access to as many criteria as you need.

 Documents are indexed using their title, description, content (note field, attached files), and metadata.
-But these different search forms don't have the same behaviors and may not give you&nbsp;the same results.
+But these different search forms don't have the same behaviors and may not give you the same results.
 They can provide text fields in which you can type keywords, date fields in which you can select a date to define a period, lists from which you can select values.
 Text fields can be full-text search fields or exact match fields.

 ## General Principles

 ### Stemming

 Full-text search uses stemming.
 Stemming is a process that reduces words to their uninflected root, which is not necessarily a word.
-This means that full-text search&nbsp;will return documents containing words that have the same stem as the word you entered into the search field.
-For instance, if you type "arguing" in a full-text search field, search results will return documents with&nbsp;<span style="color: rgb(0,0,0);">"argue", "argued", "argues".
-In that case, the stem is "argu".&nbsp;<span style="color: rgb(0,0,0);">&nbsp;But "argument" and "arguments" reduce to the stem "argument".</span></span>
+This means that full-text search will return documents containing words that have the same stem as the word you entered into the search field.
+For instance, if you type "arguing" in a full-text search field, search results will return documents with"argue", "argued", "argues".
+In that case, the stem is "argu".
+But "argument" and "arguments" reduce to the stem "argument".

 ### Operators and Wildcards